-Alignment of work experience hours are typically the standard full-time hours for the occupation.
-For participants with disabilities, part-time work is acceptable if it provides
+For on-the job training and work experience placements, alignment of work hours are typically the standard full-time hours for the occupation.
+For participants with disabilities, part-time work is acceptable if it provides work experience.
+Weekly hours are structured in alignment with the limits permitted under the BC Employment Standards Act.